What are employer branding initiatives, and why do you need one?

 3. Create your employee value proposition

 What makes you an attractive organisation to work for?
-Are you an innovative and fast-pace start up with potential to learn and scale fast?
+Are you an innovative and fast-paced start-up with the potential to learn and scale fast?
 Or do you have core values and beliefs as a company central to your mission and products?

-Find out here what it is that your customers and current employees like best about you and make this your brand.
+Find out here what your customers and current employees like best about you and make this your brand.

 Think about your company benefits, compensation, work environment, culture and career opportunities.

 To figure out what you’re all about, conduct internal surveys and focus groups.
 Talk to your candidates and get feedback on your recruitment process.
 It all helps to shape your employer brand.

 Now you know who you are, what you believe in and why you’re attractive, you can create your message.

 This is to directly communicate to potential candidates exactly what you are and what they can expect as an employee.